noironetworks/charm-nova-cloud-controller/README.md

 This feature allows for policy overrides using the `policy.d` directory.
-This is an **advanced** feature and the policies that the OpenStack service supports should be clearly and unambiguously understood before trying to override, or add to, the default policies that the service uses.
+This is an **advanced** feature and the policies that the OpenStack service supports should be clearly understood before trying to override, or add to, the default policies that the service uses.
 The charm also has some policy defaults.
 They should also be understood before being overridden.

 > **Caution**: It is possible to break the system (for tenants and other services) if policies are incorrectly applied to the service.